alphagov/fourth-wall/README.markdown

 You will need to have a Github API token with access to the relevant repositories if you don't already have one.
 To do that, visit https://github.com/settings/applications and create a new personal access token.
+To use the `team` parameter you will need to give the token the `read:org` permission.

 The following query parameters are required:
  - `token`: Your Github API token

+ At least one of:
- - `gist`: ID of the Gist containing the list of repositories to monitor
+ - `gist`: ID of the Gist containing the list of repositories to monitor.
+ - `team`: Github organisation and team name to build the list of repositories in the form `{org}/{team}` (requires the [`read:org`](https://developer.github.com/v3/orgs/) permission).
+ - `file`: URL of a file in a Github repo that contains the list of repositories.

 Optional query parameters:
  - `listinterval`: Update interval for the list of monitored repos in seconds (default: 900)
  - `interval`: Update interval for monitored repos in seconds (default: 60)

 The Gist should contain one or more JSON files with this syntax:
 ```json